joshre/joshre.github.io/been-making.md

 [^1491323800-1]: By smooth, I mean as smooth as our awful blender can make something smooth.
 This ketchup is *chunky*

-# Strawberry Jam (v2)
-April 8, 2017 at 10:48 AM
-* * *
-* 1407 Strawberry
-* 1 minneola orange from market
-* 48 g lemon juice

-Processed a little too long in Sous Vide (189° F) and color faded and flavor is dulled.
-Still great though.

 # Canned Carrots
 Saturday March 25, 2017